tullingedk/booking/README.md

 * `backend`, application route `/backend` - Python 3 Flask backend application
 * `frontend`, application route `/` - React application, frontend
 * `admin`, application route `/admin` - React application, frontend

+## License

+This project is licensed under the terms of the GNU General Public License 3.0.
+This license was added to the project in the commit [56df59a]([56df59a](https://github.com/VilhelmPrytz/datorklubben-booking/commit/56df59a5d90060c44f4d3f1570d2ac95705a9068)).
+The author of all previous commits, Vilhelm Prytz, has decided to license all previous work and commits under the same license.

+## Contributors ✨

+Created, initially written and maintained by [Vilhelm Prytz](https://github.com/VilhelmPrytz).

+Copyright (C) 2018 - 2020, Vilhelm Prytz, <vilhelm@prytznet.se>, et al.